aziascreations/mooss-serialize/readme.md

 implement this type of checks and usually leave you with potentially invalidly-typed data, or simply data that is not deserialized properly in the case of nested deserializable classes.

-// Any other object type should be ignored and if possible, instantiated as a dict.
+It should be noted that undefined fields can also be supported and copied as-is if the right parameters are given to the methods, but this isn't done by default to prevent silent errors and overloading existing attributes !

 ### Supported types
-These types should cover 99% of the uses cases for this package, however, in the event you would wish to use unsupported types, you can always do so by [... auto_typecast ?]
+These types should cover 99% of the uses cases for this package, however, in the event you would wish to use unsupported types, you can always do so by using the `Any` type to skip type checking for a given field.

 * **Primitives:**<br>
 `str`, `int`, `float`, `bool`